 3. We are a complete K-12 skill-based, multi-sensory program.

 We use manipulatives from the Primer through Algebra 1 levels of Math-U-See, building each concept from place value through polynomials.
 We recognize that each student is unique and processes information differently.
 The more senses we can incorporate into our method of teaching, the more of these differences we can address.
 Also, the more senses we use, the more the student will be able to understand the materials and retain what he has learned.

 For more information on LDANL’s Math-U-See program visit their site, http://mathusee.com/

 The programs are conducted one-on-one, designed ideally for individuals 7 years and older, during two 55 minutes sessions per week.
 The program is run by semester, see below for more info on typical semester times.
 For more information on registration, please contact us via phone at (709) 753-1445 or email Karen.

 Various by semester, but generally we charge $19 per session plus a $50 administration fee.
 For example, a summer session would have 2 sessions a week for 10 weeks for a total of 20 sessions.
 The cost for the summer session would be 20 sessions x $19 = $380, plus the $50 admin fee for a total of $430 for the semester.

-Winter Semester: Runs from the second week of school start in January until the ESDNL Easter Break.
+Winter Semester: Runs from the school start in January until the ESDNL Easter Break.